NCEAS/arctic-data-outreach/Website_Pages/Data_Submission.md

 - For GIS files, it is acceptable to submit the de-facto standard ESRI shapefiles, or GeoJSON files.
 - For MATLAB or other matrix-based programs, we advise researchers to export NetCDF files (an open binary format).
 - We encourage researchers to use the NetCDF format when large numbers of uniform matrices or arrays are being archived.
 See [here](https://www.unidata.ucar.edu/software/netcdf/docs/index.html) for more information about NetCDF files.
+- For transparency and ease of automated parsing, we advise researchers to upload files individually as opposed to zipped archives.
+The exception to this guideline is when ubiquitous software expects zipped formats and where the co-existence of the files is required, such as in shapefiles.

 ### Metadata Guidelines